polyphony-chat/docs/docs/APIs/core/Routes: No registration needed.md

 | `limit`   | Unsigned Integer | The maximum number of services to return. | No        |
 | `service` | String           | The service name to filter the query by.  | Yes       |

 Not specifying a limit will return all services.
+Specifying a limit value of `1` will return only the primary service provider.

 ```json
 {